migotom/mt-bulk/README.md

 ### gen-certs

 Generate and store device and host certificates required to establish secure connection using Mikrotik API.
 As default certificates are stored in certs/ folder.
-This operation may be proceed once, mt-bulk will use certificates from certs/ to handle connections with each device.
+This operation may be proceeded once, mt-bulk will use certificates from certs/ to handle connections with each device.

 ### init-secure-api